pablrod/p5-Chart-Plotly/README.md

 ## plotlyjs\_version

 Returns the version of plotly.js using in this version of the perl module as a string

+## plotlyjs\_plot\_function

+Returns the name of function of plotly.js used in this version of the perl module to draw plots

+## plotlyjs\_plot\_function\_parameters

+Returns the function parameters of the function of plotly.js used in this version of the perl module to draw plots as a list of strings

 # BUGS